-KFFL answers important fantasy baseball questions for each Major League Baseball team as spring training approaches.
+KFFL answers some important fantasy baseball questions for each Major League Baseball team as spring training approaches.
 What must fantasy baseball players know about the Milwaukee Brewers?

 Tim's work has been featured by USA Today/Sports Weekly, among numerous outlets, and recognized as a finalist in the Fantasy Sports Writers Association awards.
 The Boston University alum competes in Tout Wars and LABR and has won several industry leagues in both baseball and football.